space

 First of all, no competent psychotherapist can ever promise anyone that a certain number of sessions will be a “cure” for anything.
 Because psychotherapy depends so much on the client-psychotherapist relationship and on client motivation, a psychotherapist can speak only in generalities at best: “It’s possible that . . . ” or “It might happen that . . . ” or “No one knows for sure, but . . . ”

-As for the “brainwashing,” common sense and anecdotal evidence tell us that prenatal experiences can definitely have an effect on infant development, but it is simply impossible to reconstruct prenatal experiences with psychotherapy.
-In genuine psychotherapy, you must come to terms with your emotional and behavioral life of the present.
-If constructing an “hypothesis” about prenatal and birth traumas helps you accomplish the psychotherapeutic work, fine.
-But if not, you should not have such ideas forced on you by anyone, and especially not by a psychotherapist.
+As for the “brainwashing,” common sense and anecdotal evidence tell us that prenatal experiences can definitely have an effect on infant development.
+You may not be able to remember such things occurring to you, but it’s important to not reject the possibility outright.
+Although in competent psychotherapy you must come to terms with your emotional and behavioral life in the present, constructing an “hypothesis” about prenatal and birth traumas might help you accomplish the psychotherapeutic work.
+Still, you should not have such ideas forced on you by anyone, and especially not by a psychotherapist.

-Third, if your psychotherapist knew nothing about ADD, then she had the ethical obligation to have said so, upfront.
+Third, if your psychotherapist lacked experience in treating ADD, then she had the ethical obligation to have said so, upfront.
 Then you would have had the opportunity to find someone else, or to continue working with her on an “experimental” basis.
 There really is nothing wrong with experimenting in psychotherapy, as long as the client agrees to it.

-Finally, everything psychological is an “acquired condition”—from prenatal experiences, through infancy and childhood, and even into adulthood—and only psychodynamic psychotherapy can get to the core causes of any disorder; medications supress the symptoms but do not cure anything.
-Still, different persons need different interventions in different circumstances.
+Finally, every psychological disorder is an “acquired condition”—from prenatal experiences, through infancy and childhood, and even into adulthood—and only psychodynamic psychotherapy can get to the core causes of any disorder; every symptom has a deep meaning in the unconscious.
+Medications supress the symptoms but do not cure anything.
+Still, different persons may benefit from different interventions in different circumstances.
 It can be possible to get to the core of alcoholism with psychodynamic psychotherapy, but maybe you personally might need cognitive-behavioral treatment with a psychologist who specializes in treating addictions.
+And you could likely benefit from treatment for the anger that underlies ADD.

 Back to the list of questions